itsomkathe/Snapsprout/README.md

 <div>

 <h2 align = "left"> About </h2>
-<p align = "left">snapsprout lets you share photos, like and comment, follow your friends and more.
-We are currently deploying, production will be out soon.</p>
+<p align = "left">snapsprout lets you share photos, like and comment, follow your friends and more.</p>
 <h2 align = "left">Run on local machine</h2>
 <div align = "left">
 Fork this repository